dustymabe/summit-2016-container-lab/GettingStarted.md

 Ok, to get started, on Enterprise Linux systems like Red Hat Enterprise Linux and CentOS, Vagrant is delivered as a [software collection](https://www.softwarecollections.org/en/docs/) which is a alternate packaging technique that allows for independent versions of components.
 Specifically, this collection allows Vagrant to choose the version of Ruby and Ruby libraries that it prefers even if they are not the versions provided by the distribution.
 Again, we will be covering the basics of how to use a software collection (often referred to as an "scl" for short) for the purposes of this lab but you should definitely investigate them more as software collections are also quite powerful.

+Finally, one last thing to introduce, the Container Development Kit (CDK).
+The CDK is a prebuilt Vagrant VM with RHEL installed and some tools for working with containers, namely, docker, kubernetes, and openshift.
+Again, we will briefly discuss the CDK here, but you should definitely [dig in more](http://developers.redhat.com/products/cdk/) as you have time.

-## Enabling Vagrant
+## Getting Vagrant and the CDK

 If you are attending the lab, you can skip this step and move directly to [Get Lab Materials](#get-materials) as the steps have already been performed on the machine you are using.

 You will probably find it easiest to head over to developers.redhat.com and follow the "[install the Container Development Kit](http://developers.redhat.com/products/cdk/get-started/)" instructions.
-The instructions cover installing Vagrant and the Container Development Kit (CDK) on Windows, MacOS, and Linux.
+The instructions cover installing Vagrant and the Container Development Kit on Windows, MacOS, and Linux.

 ## <a name="#get-materials"></a>Get Lab Materials